dulanjan-i/pv_forecast_30d/MiRACLE_EasterEggs.md

 Interpretability note:

 A white dress in a crowded room was the first entry.
-Forgotten for months.
+Summer 2025.
+Forgotten immediately.
 Filed under noise.

+Late summer.
+Laundry basket.
+Same face, different setting.
+Still no real connection.

+Early autumn.
+Blue top, grey skirt.
+She spoke this time.
-Only later did the system match it to her.
+Only then did the system trace back and match it to her.

 Some logs only become meaningful after the model has seen enough of the pattern.